Prepare for landing. Reykjanes Peninsula is Iceland's busiest runway and a major hub for transatlantic flights

 Cruise ship

-You can sail past the nesting puffins of Heimaey, or view Surtsey island, created by a volcanic eruption in the 1960s and now a UNESCO World Heritage site.
-Many cruises make port calls in Akureyri, a major fishing port and gateway to the Diamond Circle; Seyðisfjörður, perched at the end of an 11-milesfjord; and Grundarfjordur, under the shadow of Kirkjufell mountain, and close to the glaciers and lava fields of renowned Snaefellsjokull National Park.
+You can sail past the nesting puffins of Heimaey or view Surtsey Island, created by a volcanic eruption in the 1960s and now a UNESCO World Heritage site.
+Many cruises make port calls in Akureyri, a major fishing port and gateway to the Diamond Circle; Seyðisfjörður, perched at the end of an 11-mile fjord; and Grundarfjordur, under the shadow of Kirkjufell mountain, and close to the glaciers and lava fields of renowned Snaefellsjokull National Park.
 Some will also include a stop in the Faroe Islands.

 Grímsey Island